microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

 Install-Package Microsoft.Azure.Kinect.BodyTracking -Version 1.0.1
 ```

-The body tracking libraries will be put in the Packages folder under MoveBox_BodyTracking
+The body tracking libraries will be put in the Packages folder under MoveBox_CaptureStudio

 #### 2) Next add these libraries to the Assets/Plugins folder:

-You can do this by hand or just run the batch file MoveLibraryFile.bat in the MoveBox_BodyTracking directory
+You can do this by hand or just run the batch file MoveLibraryFile.bat in the MoveBox_CaptureStudio directory

 From Packages/Microsoft.Azure.Kinect.BodyTracking.1.0.1/lib/netstandard2.0